GES

 Inter-State Relations — Comparative Perspective

-India's inter-state relations framework draws from multiple federal models while being distinctively Indian.
-United States: the Full Faith and Credit Clause (Art IV, Sec 1) directly influenced Art 261; the Interstate Commerce Clause (Art I, Sec 8) influenced Art 301-307.
-However, the US lacks a constitutional mechanism for inter-state water disputes — these are handled by the SC under its original jurisdiction (Texas v.
-New Mexico) or through interstate compacts.
-Australia: inter-state trade is governed by Section 92 (absolute freedom of inter-state trade) — more absolute than India's Art 301 which allows restrictions.
-The Murray-Darling Basin Authority manages inter-state water through federal legislation rather than tribunals.
-Canada: the Peace, Order, and Good Government (POGG) clause gives the federal government broader power over inter-provincial matters.
-Germany: the Bundesrat (federal council representing states) plays a direct role in legislation affecting state interests — a stronger formal mechanism than India's ISC.
-India's unique features: (a) specific constitutional provisions for water disputes (Art 262) with power to bar courts; (b) Zonal Councils as statutory advisory bodies — no parallel in other federations; (c) the ISC (Art 263) combines dispute resolution and policy coordination functions; (d) the GST Council is the most innovative federal fiscal institution, with its unique weighted voting system.
+India's framework draws from multiple federal models.
+US: Full Faith and Credit Clause influenced Art 261; Interstate Commerce Clause influenced Art 301-307.
+But the US lacks a constitutional water dispute mechanism.
+Australia: Section 92 provides more absolute trade freedom than Art 301.
+Canada: POGG clause gives broader federal power over inter-provincial matters.
+Germany: Bundesrat gives states a direct legislative role — stronger than ISC.
+India's unique features: constitutional water dispute provisions (Art 262) with power to bar courts; Zonal Councils as statutory advisory bodies; the ISC combining dispute resolution with policy coordination; the GST Council with its unique weighted voting system.

 Inter-State Extradition and Criminal Cooperation